Will the Grizzlies cover the spread vs. the Rockets? Promo Codes, Betting Trends, Records ATS

 Additional Grizzlies Insights & Trends

-- Memphis has a 5-5 record against the spread while finishing 3-7 overall in its past 10 games.
+- Memphis has gone 3-7 over its last 10 contests, with a 4-6 record against the spread during that span.

-- Three of the Grizzlies' past 10 games have gone over the total.
+- In their past 10 contests, the Grizzlies have hit the over four times.

 Bet on this or any NBA matchup at BetMGM